TickleThePanda/carpe-dm/src/view/campaigns/the-vanquished/chapters/introduction.md

 ### Character levels

-This campaign takes place in the region of Renau in the areas surrounding the City of Renaura.
+This campaign takes place in the region of Denau in the areas surrounding the City of Denaura.